 A generous flow of coolant should be applied in order to increase production and blade life.
-The machine is provided with a control switch on the operator panel and an independently controlled coolant spout.
+The machine is provided with an independently controlled coolant spout.
 This spout should always flood the blade with coolant.
 Slight adjustment may be required when changing the blade speed.
 A properly adjusted flow of coolant should cover the blade which in turn will carry it into the cutting area.
-A flow adjusting tap is shown on the Console side in the photo.
+Flow adjusting tap is shown at Console side in the photo.